 Talents tell of your character's abilities and experience in specific areas of life, and come in three forms - Diplomacy, Fitness and Knowledge.
 Combat has four types, which outline your abilities with regards to Unarmed combat, Armed combat, using Ranged weapons and Defence against being hit.

 Many different peoples inhabit the worlds you play in.
 Your diplomatic abilities will allow you to get your way in life.
 Be charismatic to charm others, intimidate to scare others into bending to your will, or perform poetry or music to act, lie and cheat your way through the world.

 A great person of the world needs more than just their mind to survive.
 Your strength allows you to overcome foes, stamina to out-last them in the fight or in fleeing, and dexterity will let you react rapidly as your enemies try and attack you.

 A sound mind and knowledge of the world will give you the tools to survive when brawn alone would fail.
 Understanding the calls of the wilderness allows you to track your prey and control animals, whilst knowledge of healing will let you tend wounds that would be fatal otherwise, and a perceptive mind will let you see things where the eyes of others would glance past unknowingly.

 The worlds of The Imperial System are rent and fractured.
 The physical rules that normally apply are more guidelines than laws.
 With enough emotional force, a person become capable of bending and breaking them.
-Doing so uses Cohesion.
-You can boost a poor roll for PM using spare points during the point allocation (see Standard Starting Builds later in the chapter).
+Doing so uses Cohesion (see earlier).

-For details on how these work, and what manipulations are available, see the Physical Manipulation section later in the book.
+For details on how these work, and what manipulations are available, see Physical Manipulations.

 Swords, knives, shields, pole axes, war hammers, bows, pistols, rifles, shotguns, flamethrowers, grenades...
 Any and every kind of weapon exists within the world.